James C. Mitchell (settler): Role in the Bellevue War

-Mitchell was finally indicted for manslaughter on April 17, 1840 and released on bail with the security assurances of several of his companions.
+Mitchell was finally indicted for manslaughter on April 17, 1840, and released on bail with the security assurances of several of his companions.
 He was tried and found not guilty on June 19, 1840.

 Claims

 Mitchell owned several claims and ran numerous enterprises throughout the Territory.
 They included Elk Horn and Loup Fork Ferry and Bridge Company, the Winter Quarter Ferry, land once owned by the Council Buffs and Nebraska Ferry Company along the Missouri River, the Columbus Company, the steam ferry boat Nebraska No. 2, and the Florence Bridge Company.

 Politics

 James C. Mitchell served on a credentialing committee in the early territorial legislature of Nebraska.
-Mitchell served in the First Territorial Council and cast the vote that gave the early capital to Omaha, despite his own town of Florence's being under consideration.
+Mitchell served in the First Territorial Council and cast the vote that gave the early capital to Omaha, despite his own town of Florence being under consideration.
 In order to secure his vote, Mitchell was appointed the sole commissioner for the new capitol building and granted an enlargement for his Douglas County land interests.
 He ultimately selected a site on High School Hill, where Central High School now stands.